DataDog/documentation/content/developers/dogstatsd/data_types.md

 duration = Time.now - start_time
 statsd.histogram('database.query.time', duration)

-# We can also use the `time` helper as a short-hand for timing blocks
+# You can also use the `time` helper as a short-hand for timing blocks
 # of code.
 statsd.time('database.query.time') do
   return db.query()